 When to consult with an attorney

 We certainly understand that some people have a great need for the cost savings available for medical treatment abroad.
-But it’s also important to consider the protections available in a foreign jurisdiction if something goes wrong.
+But it’s also important to consider whether there are protections available in a foreign jurisdiction if something goes wrong.
 After all, the American legal system is built on the foundation that society is safeguarded when wrongdoers are held legally accountable for their actions.
 If you have questions about medical malpractice, please call the experienced lawyers at Nelson MacNeil Rayfield and we will be happy to answer them.